Disability Administration in Higher Education, Post-Baccalaureate Certificate

 Curriculum Overview

-The courses are delivered in two formats:
+The courses are offered in person.

 Social Justice Framework

-Our programs are grounded in our Social Justice Framework.
+Our programs are grounded in our social justice framework.
 Social justice has been a “significant lens” for Jesuits since 1965 and is also vital for higher education and student affairs professionals, educators and community stakeholders.
-While the definitions of social justice are numerous, David Hollenbach, S.J., wrote that “Social justice concerns institutionalized patterns of mutual action and interdependence that are necessary to bring about the realization of distributive justice.”
+While the definitions of social justice are numerous, David Hollenbach, S.J., wrote that “social justice concerns institutionalized patterns of mutual action and interdependence that are necessary to bring about the realization of distributive justice.”

 In an education setting, distributive justice is the claim that everyone should have access to the public good of education.
 Toward that end, we strive to find ways to address experiences of systemic injustice, displacing oppressive structures with those that provide for all.